 What’s on the cards?

 2020 is just around the corner and the park has already started preparing for next season.
-Whilst there have not yet been any official announcements as to what to expect for 2020, let’s take a look at what we know so far…
+Let’s take a look at what we know so far…

 The permission to build this restaurant expires in 2020, so could the new season see the planned restaurant arrive after a positive couple of years for the park?

 There are several sites around the park that are currently available for redevelopment.
 Here we take a look at some of the sites where we can expect to see new attractions built in the coming years.

 Most of the buildings in the area are no longer open to the public from the shuttered 4D Cinema and Toy Shop at one end through to the old Nickelodeon building at the other.
 Meanwhile, on the other side of the street, it seems that the old Wobble World building and Cafe will return to regular use in 2020.
 And let’s not forget the Twirling Toadstool, which was dismantled for TLC in 2017 and is now due for replacement.